friari/cooking_for_two/README.md

 Instructions
 ****************************
+1. In terminal, type in 'gem install colorize'
-1. In terminal, make sure you are in the directory that houses the program.
+2. In terminal, make sure you are in the directory that houses the program.
-2. type "cd src" to take you to the source code files so you can run the program.
+3. type "cd src" to take you to the source code files so you can run the program.
-3. Run the program by typing "ruby index.rb"
+4. Run the program by typing "ruby index.rb"
-4. Answer the prompt for your name by typing in your name.
+5. Answer the prompt for your name by typing in your name.
-5. Answer the following prompts by typing 'yes' or 'no'.
+6. Answer the following prompts by typing 'yes' or 'no'.
-6. Receive the perfect recipe for date night!
+7. Receive the perfect recipe for date night!

 Screenshots of the Program
 ****************************